|Tim Roufs||extended search|

 She stood there and looked at him.
 He wouldn't speak, and she couldn't speak.
 He didn't come to talk with her; neither one of them could say anything. . . .

 No!
 You can't talk to them.
-If the spirits don't talk, they're dead, or coming into death.
+If the spirits don't talk, they're dead -- or coming into death.
 But if they talk, then they're alive.
 That's how we know they're dead or alive.
 When they're dead you get the chills.
-You can't talk to the dead spirit. . . .
-You can't talk to the ghost. . . .
+You can't talk to the dead spirit . . . .
+You can't talk to the ghost . . . .
 Maybe, on a special visit, he goes to see the best friend that he's got.
-Maybe he's asking for a prayer, a prayer from my mother or dad.
+Maybe the one my mother saw that time was asking for a prayer, a prayer from my mother or dad.
 He's saying, "Help me.
 I'm leaving."
 But he's not talking.

 . . .
 She just looked at him.
 Then she just turned around and closed the door.
-As she did that she fell in.
+As she did that she fell in‑ward.
 "Oh," she said, "Oohh."

 That affects the heart, the brain, the body, and your whole system when you see that.

 And there were two or three of us at the door, including the girls.
-I think it was John Thompson's son, Ed.
-Ed Thompson, yea.
-Ya.
+I think it was John Thompson's son, Ed -- Ed Thompson; yea.
+Yaah.
 He came over to see the Nason village.
 Well, he came there regular anyhow, before, ya.

 Everybody jumped up.
 Somebody said, "What's the matter Ma?"